 Sentinel Rock, Yosemite (Chouinard-Herbert)

 Equally at home on ice and snow, Chuck is attuned to the rhythms of the mountains.
 He lived in Toulouse, France for about four years and gained extensive high-alpine ski mountaineering experience, which included guiding ski patrollers and others, in the French Alps and the Pyrenées.
-He is also familiar with many of the classic ski tours in the Swiss Alps, Austria and the Dolomites as well as many of the popular backcountry excursions here at home, in New England.
+He is also familiar with many of the classic ski tours and climbs in the Swiss Alps, Austria, France, and the Dolomites as well as many of the popular backcountry excursions here at home, in New England.

 Chuck is appreciative of the rewards the mountains have bestowed on him and gives back to the community by working to preserve the mountain environment and maintain access to Connecticut's climbing and recreational areas.
 He is an active board member of the Ragged Mountain Foundation, a non-profit organization.